enviroCar/enviroCar-app/README.md

 # enviroCar Android App

-This is the app for the enviroCar platform. (www.envirocar.org)
+This is the app for the enviroCar platform.
+Uses floating car data(www.envirocar.org)

 ## Installation